Date Visited: June 2015

 Local cuisine mostly revolves around seafood, with many restaurants serving local fish.
 There are many international restaurants catering to the tastes of tourists, especially in Grace Bay.
 No matter what cuisine you are in the mood for – you will find it on Provo.
 One thing you will not find are American fast food chains (McDonald’s, KFC, Burger King etc).

 Popular throughout the Caribbean, Conch is a large sea snail which lives inside a shell.
 Caribbean Queen Conchs are farmed on Provo (the only commercial farm in the world) where they are raised to 4-years of age before being harvested.
 The meat is removed from the shell and traditionally used to make conch fritters.
-The polished shell is used to make ornaments, jewelry and souvenirs, which you can buy from the gift shop at the farm.
+The polished shell is used to make ornaments, jewellery and souvenirs, which you can buy from the gift shop at the farm.

 Turks Head Beer